CloudQuery

 brew upgrade cloudquery

-CloudQuery currently supports two types of databases: PostgreSQL & TimescaleDB (for historical snapshots).
-In this post we will use the default SQLite which is great for local development and testing (see here on how to use others).
+CloudQuery supports PostgreSQL, ClickHouse, Snowflake, and other databases as destinations.
+In this post we will use SQLite which is great for local development and testing (see documentation for production databases).

 CloudQuery uses AWS SDK under-the-hood so authentication works the same way.
 To sum up you can use the following environment variables or files: